 The Carnivore Diet Works for People With Autoimmune Disease

-If the outcome you are looking for is a reduction in autoimmune disease, like ulcerative colitis or inflammatory bowel disease, rheumatoid arthritis, type 1 diabetes, psoriasis, multiple sclerosis, or systemic lupus, definitely give it a try.
+If the outcome you’re looking for is a reduction in autoimmune disease, like ulcerative colitis or inflammatory bowel disease, rheumatoid arthritis, type 1 diabetes, psoriasis, multiple sclerosis, or systemic lupus, definitely give it a try.

 The Carnivore Diet Works for Those Wanting to Improve Athletic Performance

-For athletic performance goals, it might be more effective than a conventional diet for you, but, you will have to go through an adaptation period with decreased performance in order to get to a point where you will see improvements.
+For athletic performance goals, it might be more effective than a conventional diet for you, but, you’ll have to go through an adaptation period with decreased performance in order to get to a point where you’ll see improvements.

 The Carnivore Diet Helps Identify Food Intolerances